British Columbia Population 2019

 The median age of people in the province of British Columbia is 41.9 which is higher than the national average of 40.6.
 Thus, this helps to underline the prediction that by 2015 one in six British Columbians will be over age 65; it is also expected that by 2018 there will be more people over the age of 65 than under the age of 18.
 Naturally, this is explained by the lower birth rate (1.4 births per woman) compared with the national average (1.6)

 British Columbia Population Growth

 The population of British Columbia is growing by approximately 5% per year.
 This growth is mainly of older residents as the province is a hot spot for immigration.
-Luckily, British Columbia manages to maintain a lower than country average unemployment rate of 5.8% compared to 6.9%.
-Another plus point for the province is that despite having less than 5% arable land the climate and geography ensures that British Columbia remains an agriculturally rich land area.
+Luckily, British Columbia manages to maintain a lower unemployment rate than the rest of Canadas, with an average of 5.8% compared to the national unemployment rate of 6.9%.
+Another plus point for the province is that despite having less than 5% arable land the climate and geography ensure that British Columbia will remain as an agriculturally rich land area.
 The economic history of British Columbia is mainly around resource industries – primarily forestry but also mining.
 The province overall is a steady part of Canada with a GDP per capita of $45,430.